“Sometimes all we need to do is breathe.” Cindee Snider Re

 LEARNING AND GROWING

 I’ve learned to navigate the world of medicine; I speak a new language now.
-I research constantly, and we participate in nearly every research study we’re eligible for.
+I research constantly, and we participate in nearly every eligible research study.
 We’ve spoken to medical students and specialists about our illnesses, attaching faces and lives to diagnoses.

 I’ve experienced marriage at breaking point.